aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 ### Overview

-In this module, you will follow steps to register a sample CloudFormation Module as a private extension with the AWS CloudFormation registry in your AWS account for a specified AWS region.
+In this lab, you will follow steps to register a sample CloudFormation module as a private extension with the AWS CloudFormation registry in your AWS account for a specified AWS region.

-For this example we will be creating a Module that deploys an entire [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) (Amazon VPC), including associated resources with defaults set.
+For this example you will create a module that deploys an entire [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) (Amazon VPC), including associated resources with defaults set.
 This example has been chosen to show how something as complex as a VPC can be defined by a central team in a best practice way and then consumed easily by other teams.

 ### Topics Covered